justPauw/pokemon-umbral-stasis/docs/index.md

     ??? danger "𝓖𝓐𝕞𝐞 乃ʳ𝕖αķ𝓔𝕣"
         So you've found the Game Breaker Codes.

         As the name entail, these are Cheat Codes.
 Find Codex in Sowset Town to redeem them, and they can be redeemed multiple times.
-All Pokémon will be 6IV, Preferred Nature & Ability, and will be set to Level 1.
+All Pokémon will be 6IV, Preferred offensive Nature & Ability, and will be set to Level 1.
 The items and Poké Balls will be given in quantities of 100 per use.

         === "Pokémon"